CheatMaker/Otaku-Lite/README.md

 ### Different MC Versions

-By default, Phantom is configured to build for version 1.8.9 forge.
+By default, Otaku is configured to build for version 1.8.9 forge.
 If you want other versions, edit the `Mapping.cpp` file in the `src/mappings` directory.

 ### Building